Skip to main content

 How Do Lifestyle Factors Influence Hormonal Gene Expression?

-The connection between your daily habits and your is written in these methylation patterns.
+The connection between your daily habits and your hormonal health is written in these methylation patterns.
 The Hypothalamic-Pituitary-Gonadal (HPG) axis, the command-and-control system for sex hormones, is particularly sensitive to epigenetic influence.
 Your lifestyle choices can directly alter the expression of genes at every level of this cascade, from the brain to the gonads.

 The following table illustrates how specific lifestyle inputs can translate into epigenetic changes that affect your hormonal systems.